Handgun Caliber Comparison

 Reloadability Factor5

 The .38 Special was designed in 1898 to be a more powerful round than the .38 Long Colt.
 The Long Colt round was ineffective during the Philippine Insurrection, so something better was needed.
 This led to the .38 Special.
 Police forces started adopting it until it became the de facto “official” police cartridge.
-During the late 1920s, the Western Cartridge Company brought out a 200-grain lead round-nosed .38 Special cartridge called the .38 Super Police.
-Eventually, other loads came out and many police forces adopted the .38 Special.
+In the late 1920s, the Western Cartridge Company introduced the .38 Super Police, a 200-grain lead round-nosed .38 Special cartridge.
+Subsequently, various other loads emerged, and many police departments adopted the .38 Special.
 It reigned supreme for a few years until the .357 magnum, and later the 9mm, took its spot as the top dog law enforcement cartridge.

 It is one of the most versatile handgun cartridges out there.
 Reloaders love it; you can put together loads that are great for punching holes in targets with full wadcutter bullets or drop a different powder in and load jacketed hollow points for self defense.
 The standard bullet weight of 158 grains has been eclipsed a little by lighter bullets that can be driven faster.
 In this day and age of polymer “plastic wonder” pistols (as some shooters call them), it’s important to remember that plenty of snub nosed revolvers are carried daily, and most of them are chambered in .38 Special.
 It’s been around since the 19th century but shows no signs of fading away.
 In fact, with modern bullet technology, it’s more popular than ever.